About Botdoc

 Patent

-Australian Standard Patent No. 2017338913 granted on April 7, 2022.
-The Commonwealth jurisdiction is added to the SDT Engine patent portfolio.
+Australian Standard Patent No. 2017338913 granted April 7, 2022.
+Commonwealth jurisdiction added.

 Product